martino2k6/dxvk/README.md

 # DXVK

-A Vulkan-based translation layer for Direct3D 9/10/11 which allows running 3D applications on Linux using Wine.
+A Vulkan-based translation layer for Direct3D 9/10/11 which allows running 3D applications on macOS using Wine.

-For the current status of the project, please refer to the [project wiki](https://github.com/doitsujin/dxvk/wiki).
+For the current status of the project, please refer to the [project wiki](https://github.com/martino2k6/dxvk/wiki).

-The most recent development builds can be found [here](https://github.com/doitsujin/dxvk/actions/workflows/artifacts.yml?query=branch%3Amaster).
+The most recent development builds can be found [here](https://github.com/martino2k6/dxvk/actions/workflows/ci.yml?query=branch%3Amaster).

-Release builds can be found [here](https://github.com/doitsujin/dxvk/releases).
+Release builds can be found [here](https://github.com/martino2k6/dxvk/releases).

 ## How to use
-In order to install a DXVK package obtained from the [release](https://github.com/doitsujin/dxvk/releases) page into a given wine prefix, run the following commands from within the DXVK directory:
+In order to install a DXVK package obtained from the [release](https://github.com/martino2k6/dxvk/releases) page into a given wine prefix, run the following commands from within the DXVK directory:

 ```
 export WINEPREFIX=/path/to/.wine-prefix